 Several tasks can be automated with command scripts.
 For example, you can:

 - Download configuration files

 - Upload configuration files

 - Update login banners

 Config change templates are based on a programming language that enables you to create sophisticated config change routines using conditional logic, control flow, and string and value comparison.
 This method removes the chance of incorrect script syntax creating network errors.

 Examples of tasks that can be completed using a template include:

 - Manage a NetFlow collection at the source device

-You can either use a config change template provided with NCM out-of-the-box, import a template from THWACK, or create your own.
+You can use the config change templates provided with NCM out-of-the-box, import templates from THWACK, or create your own.

 The framework for creating config change templates depends on the SolarWinds Information Service (SWIS).
 SWIS is an API that is installed with NCM and interacts with inventory data in the Orion Platform database.
 Any device that is not inventoried in NCM cannot be targeted with a config change template.
 Each object in a device inventory is a SWIS entity that can be referenced in specific ways within scripts.